Philliple/Money-management-software/README.md

 [If you only want the code file than you should just download the file named Bankapp.sln]

-[Disclaimer: This application is still under development so a compiler is needed to run it in console32.There are no finalized stable version produced yet.]
+[Disclaimer: This application is still under development so a compiler is needed to run it in console32.There are no finalized stable version produced yet.
+Thus, there is no support for this application.]